cgtinker/BlendArMocap/README.md

 **Drivers**<br>
 Select the driver collection you want to transfer.<br>
-You can select the parent, or just the collection containing the drivers on your choice.<br>
+You can select the parent, or just the collection containing the drivers of your choice.<br>
-_May not change the collection names not the empty objects names._<br>
+_May not change the collection names nor the empty objects names._<br>

 **Rig**<br>
 Select the generated rigify rig you want to transfer to.<br>
-_May not change the bone names._<br>
+_May not change the bone names of the rigify rig._<br>

 **Start Transfer**<br>
-Transfers detection results from the collection to the rigify rig.<br>
+Transfers detection results from the selected collection to the rigify rig.<br>
-Once the transfer is applied, new recording will be applied instantly to the rig.<br>
+Once the transfer has taken place, new recordings will be applied instantly to the rig.<br>

 ## License
     This program is free software: you can redistribute it and/or modify